iotaledger/iota-wiki/docs/learn/protocols/iota2.0/core-concepts/data-structures.md

   <tr>
     <td>Burned Mana</td>
     <td>uint64</td>
-    <td>The amount of Mana the Account identified by <code>Issuer ID</code> is at most willing to burn for this block. </td>
+    <td>The amount of _Mana_ the Account identified by <code>Issuer ID</code> is at most willing to burn for this block. </td>
   </tr>
 </table>

 ## Validation Block

 A Validation Block is a special block used by validators to secure the network.
-It is recognized by the Congestion Control of the IOTA 2.0 protocol and can be issued without burning Mana within the constraints of the allowed validator throughput.
-It is allowed to reference more parent blocks than a normal _Basic Block_.
+It is recognized by the Congestion Control of the IOTA 2.0 protocol and can be issued without burning _Mana_ within the constraints of the allowed validator _throughput_.
+It is allowed to reference more _parent blocks_ than a normal _Basic Block_.

 ### Serialized Layout